 PayPal is primarily a payment-processing platform, and it also lets you send money to and receive money from family and friends.
-You’ll need to set up an account using an email address, which will serve as your payment ID.
-If you plan on making payments or sending money, you’ll need to register a credit card or bank account.
+You’ll need to set up an account using an email address, which will serve as your login ID.
+If you plan on making payments or sending money, you’ll need to link a credit card, debit card or bank account.

 Is Venmo the Same as PayPal?